 On October 2nd and 3rd with our partner Centre for econics and ecosystem management from University Eberswalde, EnvPro hosted a workshop ‘’Assessment of the Bojana basin for developing adaptive, ecosystem-based, risk management based on MARISCO methodology’’, which was held online.

 The workshop was realised as an activity within the project “Enabling environment for joint bottom up protection and sustainable development planning for Bojana river basin”.
 The workshop aim was to present the project and explore the Bojana basin area scientifically – what research has been done, what is the current state, what are the values and threats present and what is necessary to be tackled in the future, particularly within the given project.
-The workshop gathered, besides EnvPro staff, organizations collaborating on the project: NGO Montenegrin ecologist society, as well as NGO Center for research and protection of birds, which has significant presence in the Ulcinj saline area, and the River collective, an organization gathering scientists and activists for the purpose of river protection.
+The workshop gathered, besides EnvPro staff, organizations collaborating on the project: NGO Montenegrin ecologist society, NGO Center for protection and research of birds, which has significant presence in the Ulcinj saline, and an international organization with a focus on the Balkan, the River collective, gathering scientists and activists for the purpose of river protection.

 The workshop ended with an agreement to continue cooperation with workshop participants on further implementation of MARISCO methodology within the project.